tst/domainbot/README.md

 # DomainBot for Reddit

 ## Description
-DomainBot checks if users post predomately links to one domain.
+DomainBot checks if users post predomately links from a few domains.
+You can filter out domains which should be allowed, set the limit per domain and total limit of minimum submissions required.
+If the limit is exceeded the bot will send a modmail to the subreddit.
+Subreddits can be added by going the bot a mod privilege or by hand using SQL (advanced).

 ## Installation